 Nicolle Elizabeth is a fiction writer who began publishing online in 2003 when she wrote an article on Write To Eat, a graffiti collective which helps inner city artists get to college.
 Since 2005, she has worked as an editor and writer all over the place.
 Creatively, she has since written for and/or had work appear in Best Women's Travel Writing, Words Without Borders, The National Book Critics Circle blog, The Brooklyn Rail, 3:AM UK, The Baltimore Urbanite, The Believer and since 2008 she has been a contributor at HTMLGiant, elimae, The Rumpus, Caketrain, Weave, Heavy Feather, The Very Beautiful Women Anthology, Anderbo, PANK, Nano Fiction, Keyhole/Dzanc and many other publications.
-She also edits tirelessly for people who ask her because she believes in literature, in addition to writing creatively herself, people.
-She won the National Haiku Contest in 2007, was a 2011 and 2014 Puschcart Prize nominee in Fiction and has placed or won other multiple awards as well.
+She also edits tirelessly for people who ask her to because she believes in literature, people.
+She won the National Haiku Contest in 2007, was a 2011 and 2014 Pushcart Prize nominee in Fiction and has placed or won other multiple awards as well.
 A book she proofread is a New York Times best seller, clearly making her a New York Times Bestselling Proofreader.
-She's been blurbed in The Poetry Of South Asia, Ladies Home Journal, The Atlantic, The Poetry Foundation, NewPages, sometimes her reviews are linked by publishers as an expert for Amazon blurbs, and elsewhere.
-She can be reached at email@example.com For fun, she runs the art Tumblr One Beautiful Thing
+She's been blurbed in The Poetry Of South Asia, Ladies Home Journal, The Atlantic, The Poetry Foundation, NewPages, sometimes her reviews have been shone on planets.
+She can be reached at firstname.lastname@example.org For fun, she runs the art Tumblr One Beautiful Thing

 here She is writing a collection of short stories.